tjmcs/dn-kafka/docs/Deployment-Scenarios.md

 Regardless of which distribution is deployed, when the playbook run is complete and the `zookeeper` and `kafka` services are up and running on the host, two topics will be created on the node by default, the `metrics` and `logs` topics.
 The names of the topics created can be modified by changing the `kafka_topics` value that is defined in the [vars/kafka.yml](../vars/kafka.yml) file or by passing a `kafka_topics` list into the `ansible-playbook` command as an extra variable (and, of course, passing in an empty list will result in no topics being created during the playbook run).

 ## Scenario #2: deploying a multi-node Kafka cluster
 If you are using this playbook to deploy a multi-node Kafka cluster, then the configuration becomes a bit more complicated.
 The playbook assumes that if you are deploying a Kafka cluster you will also want to have a multi-node Zookeeper ensemble associated with that cluster.
 Furthermore, to ensure that the resulting pair of clusters are relatively tolerant of the failure of a node, we highly recommend that the deployments of these two clusters (the Kafka cluster and the Zookeeper ensemble) be made to separate sets of nodes.
-For the playbook in this repository, this separation of the Zookeeper ensemble from the Kakfa cluster is made by assuming that in deploying a Kafka cluster we will be configuring the nodes of that cluster to work with a multi-node Zookeeper ensemble that has **already been deployed and configured separately** (and we provide a separate role and playbook, both of which are defined in the DataNexus [dn-zookeeper] (https://github.com/DataNexus/dn-zookeeper) repository, that can be used to manage the process of deploying and configuring the necessary Zookeeper ensemble).
+For the playbook in this repository, this separation of the Zookeeper ensemble from the Kafka cluster is made by assuming that in deploying a Kafka cluster we will be configuring the nodes of that cluster to work with a multi-node Zookeeper ensemble that has **already been deployed and configured separately** (and we provide a separate role and playbook, both of which are defined in the DataNexus [dn-zookeeper] (https://github.com/DataNexus/dn-zookeeper) repository, that can be used to manage the process of deploying and configuring the necessary Zookeeper ensemble).

 So, assuming that we've already deployed a three-node Zookeeper ensemble separately and that we want to deploy a three node Confluent Kafka cluster (other than the difference in the `kafka_distro` value used in the `ansible-playbook` command, the deployment of an Apache Kafka cluster will look exactly the same), let's walk through what the commands that we'll need to run look like.
 In addition, let's assume that we're going to be using a static inventory file to control our Kafka deployment.
 The static inventory file that we will be using for this example looks like this: